cavonac/sdet-code/README.md

 | [OWASP](https://owasp.org) | Open Web Application Security Project is a nonprofit foundation that works to improve the security of software.

 # Contributions
 Contributing to this repo is welcomed in forms of issues or code.
-Create a separate branch and merge your code contribution to **main**.
+Create a separate branch and merge your code contribution to **main** with a Pull Request.